flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

         ![MCDU](../../assets/advanced-guides/holds/MCDU-hold-5.png){loading=lazy}

         In the bottom section of the MCDU screen, 'LAST EXIT' can be found.
 The section compromises a UTC and FUEL reading.
-Last exit gives information on how long the airplane can safely stay in the hold while still having the fuel for the rest of the approach, to go around, divert and the final reserve fuel.
+Last exit provides information on how long the airplane can safely stay in the hold while still having the fuel for the rest of the approach, to go around, divert and the final reserve fuel.
 The UTC and FUEL will give you the time and minimum fuel needed when leaving the hold.

     === "6"